Satya900/DevElevate_merchandise_store/README.md

-# 🛒 devElevate – Full-Stack React E-Commerce Store
+# 🛒 DevElevate – Full-Stack React E-Commerce Store

 Welcome to **devElevate**, a full-featured eCommerce application built with modern web technologies.
 This project is designed to help developers learn and practice building a scalable frontend + backend store.